-The following chart offers the pros and cons for an FSA vs. HSA and which health insurance plans must be elected in order to have pretax dollars placed into each type.
+The following chart offers the pros and cons of an FSA vs. HSA and which health insurance plans must be elected to have pretax dollars placed into each type.

 Health Savings Account (HSA)